-Scholastic Average - A minimum grade average of 3.66 (B-) or better is required for graduating with an advanced degree.
+Scholastic Average - A minimum grade average of 3.66 (B-) or better is required for graduating with the Master of Arts degree.
+A minimum grade average of 4.00 (B) or better is required for graduating with the Specialist in Education or Doctor of Education degree.